 Edward Howard Maps Last seen June 21, 1962 in Stroudsburg, Monroe County

-Age at Time of Disappearance: 39 Height: 5'6" to 5'8" Weight: 160-170 lbs, barrel-chested Eye Color: Brown Hair Color: graying black, thick, wavy hair Race: White, ruddy complexion Other: Sometimes wore a full beard and mustache.
+Vital Statistics Date of Birth: June 29, 1922 Age at Time of Disappearance: 39 Height: 5'6" to 5'8" Weight: 160-170 lbs, barrel-chested Eye Color: Brown Hair Color: graying black, thick, wavy hair Race: White, ruddy complexion Other: Sometimes wore a full beard and mustache.
 Often wore glasses.
 Clothing: when last seen, he was wearing a topcoat, dungarees, a cossack-style cap and sandals (without socks).
-Fingerprints: Not Available Dentals: Not Available DNA: Not Available
+Fingerprints: Not Available (see image below) Dentals: Not Available DNA: Sample submitted - tests complete

 On June 21, 1962, at around 10:48pm, firefighters responded to a burning home at 510 Sarah Street in Stroudsburg.
 Inside, they found the unconscious body of 22 year old Christine Maps, wife of Edward H. Maps, and their 4-month old daughter, Julie Louise.